40 Subtle Signs of Illness

 Like a heart attack, a stroke can be "silent."
 In fact, "silent" strokes affect 8 to 10 million people each year—so many the American Stroke Association issued new guidance about them in 2016.
 "It's important to go to your family physician if there are concerns about neurological symptoms like weakness or speech difficulty," said Eric E. Smith, MD, an associate professor of neurology at the University of Calgary.
 "Silent strokes put people at risk not only for future symptomatic strokes but also for cognitive decline and dementia."

-The Remedy Rx: See your physician if you have those symptoms—a "silent" stroke can be treated to prevent a full-blown stroke
+The Rx: See your physician if you have those symptoms—a "silent" stroke can be treated to prevent a full-blown stroke

 Bruising more easily than usual, or having unusually large bruises, can be a sign of leukemia, according to the Leukemia & Lymphoma Society.
 They occur because leukemia destroys platelets, the cells in the blood that cause it to clot.

-The Remedy Rx: Apply ice to your bruises to reduce swelling.
+The Rx: Apply ice to your bruises to reduce swelling.
 If you get bruises frequently—or don't know where they came from—see a specialist.

 Wounds That Won't Heal